FutureWeaver: Planning Test-Time Compute for Multi-Agent Systems with Modularized Collaboration: Experiments

-\paragraph{Models.} We employ two model families: Claude \citep{anthropic_claude_overview} and Qwen3 \citep{qwen3}.
+\stitle{Models.} We employ two model families: Claude \citep{anthropic_claude_overview} and Qwen3 \citep{qwen3}.
 Within the Claude family, we use \texttt{Claude-3.7-Sonnet} for the orchestrator, reasoning, critic, and media inspector agents, and \texttt{Claude-3.5-Haiku} for the rest.
 For the Qwen family, we use \texttt{Qwen3-32B} for all the agents.
+For retrieving similar subqueries during performance prior calculation, we utilize \texttt{e5-large-v2}\footnote{https://huggingface.co/intfloat/e5-large-v2} embedding model to retrieve top-10 similar trajectories based on the cosine similarity.

-\paragraph{Budget Constraints.} For the unit of cost and budget, we compute the monetary cost of each action by multiplying its input and output token usage with the official token pricing from AWS Bedrock\footnote{We referred to https://aws.amazon.com/bedrock/pricing/.
-The actual token price we used is in \Cref{sec:token_pricing}}.
-We evaluate performance under four budget settings.
+\stitle{Budget Constraints.} For the unit of cost and budget, we compute the monetary cost of each action by multiplying its input and output token usage with the official token pricing from AWS Bedrock\footnote{The actual token price we used is in \Cref{sec:token_pricing}}.
+We evaluate performance under four budget settings for GAIA and BrowseComp-Plus and two for BigCodeBench.
 To determine suitable constraints for each benchmark and model, we first measure the trajectory costs from self-play reflection and take their average as the minimum budget.
 Larger budgets are then defined either by fixed increments or by exponential scaling.
-For Claude experiments, we allocate per-question budgets of \$0.2, \$0.3, \$0.4, and \$0.5 across both benchmarks.
-For Qwen experiments, we set budgets of \$0.05, \$0.1, \$0.2, and \$0.3 for GAIA, and \$0.025, \$0.05, \$0.1, and \$0.2 for BrowseComp-Plus.
+The resulting budget constraints are shown in \Cref{tab:main_perf}.

-\paragraph{Metrics.} We report results using Acc@$B$, which denotes the accuracy achieved under a budget $B$.
+\stitle{Metrics.} We report results using Acc@$B$, which denotes the accuracy achieved under a budget $B$.
 This metric reflects the proportion of questions answered correctly while ensuring that the total token-based compute cost does not exceed $B$ for each query.
+Generations are stopped at $B$, after which the model directly generates an answer, following \cite{s1-2025}.
 Acc@$B$ enables fair comparison across different compute regimes and highlights how effectively each method converts its allotted budget into correct answers.